joelbarreto/cvn/content/en/posts/Founder's Message.md

 >
 > These are the fundamentals that underpin a healthy, happy, and stable life.
 Anything you'd like to explore further?

-### We have a right to happiness
+<span class="dark-blue f4">Then I asked myself - what can I do about this?</span>
+There are lots of organizations focused on helping the poor and on the first 4 categories.
+And the last 3 are the focus of governments and large foundations.
+Money can address many of these necessities, **but 4,5 & 6 impacts everyone irrespective of income levels or age.** It struck me that I am at my unhappiest when I am *lonely* or I'm dealing with *health issues*.
+If this was true for me, then it is most likely the case for many others as well.

+<span class="dark-green f3">At Caring Valley, we believe everyone has **Right to Happiness**</span>

-Every human being has the right to *happiness* and a healthy mind is the key to sustained happiness.
+Every human being deserves happiness and and a healthy mind is the foundation for lasting joy.
 We need *good health* and *meaningful social connections* to feel happy.
-And if we have these, we will be happy even if we are low on any of the other essentials.
-Our survival instincts are phenomenal at keeping us alive, but they don't seem to kick in to elevate happiness.
-Only other humans can do that with **Compassion**, **Gratitude**, and **Love**.
+Even if other necessities are lacking, these two alone can sustain happiness.
+Our survival instincts are phenomenal at keeping us alive, but they don't seem to kick in to make us happier.  **Happiness comes from the kindness of others—their compassion, gratitude, and love.** It’s through human connection that we truly thrive.

+This form's the basis of Caring Valley's mission.

---jb 2025-02-15 12:08:48
+--jb